Haraldsst/GildedRose-Refactoring-Kata/README.md

 ## Install:
 1) Clone or donwload repository
 2) Run "composer install" in terminal
-3) Use "composer test" command for launching tests
+3) Use "composer test" command from /php folder for launching tests